vmstio/vmstio/docus/content/rules/birdsite-bridges.md

 An example is content from [sportsbots.xyz](https://www.sportsbots.xyz).
 We may re-evaluate this in the future.

-Another exemption is crossposting from Twitter, where the content owner is in control of both the source and destination account, and where the Mastodon account is maintained.
+Another exception is crossposting from Twitter, where the content owner is in control of both the source and destination account, and where the Mastodon account is maintained.